 Many companies chose Thailand as location for their regional offices due to the fact that all corners of Asia can easily be reached nonstop from Bangkok.
-Bangkok’s Suvarnabhumi international airport serves 56 million passengers and XX international destinations and both Norwegian Air Shuttle and Thai Airways International serve Bangkok with several nonstop flights a week to Oslo.
+Bangkok’s Suvarnabhumi international airport serves 56 million passengers, while the city’s secondary airport, Don Mueang primarily catering to low cost carriers serves 33 million passengers.
+Both Norwegian Air Shuttle and Thai Airways International serve Bangkok with several nonstop flights a week to Oslo.

 Thailand, with its close to 70 million inhabitants is the second largest economy in Southeast Asia after Indonesia.
 The ASEAN Economic Community (AEC) with close to 4 billion inhabitants and market size of 24 trillion USD is easily reachable from Bangkok.
 Thailand also offers the second lowest corporate tax in the region at 20%.
 Thailand has negotiated free trade agreements with most countries in the Asia-Pacific region, facilitating easy access to components for production and export (see chart above).